You found our list of the best virtual murder mystery games online!

 21. Print & Play Database

-If you are in the market for free printable mystery games, then this database is a valuable resource.
-The spreadsheet contains thousands of live action role play games, many of which are murder mysteries.
+If you are in the market for free mystery games, then this database is a valuable resource.
+The spreadsheet contains thousands of live action role play games, many of which are online murder mysteries.
 The file displays the script language, game duration, and minimum and maximum number of players for each game.
-So, it is easy to find a game that suits your group.
-Some games post a small fee or suggested donation, and many items on this list are free to download.
+So, it is easy to find an online or Zoom-friendly game that suits your party.
+Some games post a small fee or suggested donation, and many activities on this list are free to download.

 Checkout the Print & Play database.

-From subscription boxes, to digital board games, to writing tutorials, here is a list of resources that provide unconventional approaches to online murder mystery games.
+From subscription boxes, to digital board games, to writing tutorials, here is a list of resources that provide unconventional approaches to online murder mysteries.

 22. Clue Season Pass